jk2908/cxx/README.md

 cxx

-library based on experiments with React 19 suspenseful style hoisting and deduping. `cxx` takes in CSS inside template literals and returns a three item tuple; the processed CSS, (if configured) a CSS modules exports object, and also optionally for usage, an id to pass to the href attribute of a style tag for deduping see (React docs)[https://react.dev/reference/react-dom/components/style#noun-labs-1201738-(2)].
+library based on experiments with React 19 suspenseful style hoisting and deduping. `cxx` takes in CSS inside template literals and returns a three item tuple; the processed CSS, if configured (on by default) a CSS Modules exports object, and also optionally for usage, an id to pass to the href attribute of a style tag for deduping see (React docs)[https://react.dev/reference/react-dom/components/style#noun-labs-1201738-(2)].
 The function actually just returns placeholders for the above items which will be replaced at build time.
-No string interpolation is supported with the CSS input at the moment.
+No string interpolation is supported within the CSS template tag input at the moment.

 example usage:
 In ui templates `cmp.tsx`: